Filipinos in Hawaii

 People of Filipino descent make up a large and growing part of the State of Hawaii's population.
 In 2000 they were the third largest ethnic group and represented 22.8% of the population, but more recently, according to the 2010 United States census, they have become the second largest ethnicity in Hawaii (25.1% in 2010), after Whites.

 According to the 2000 Census, the state of Hawaii had a Filipino population of over 275,000, with over 191,000 living on the island of Oahu; of those, 102,000 were immigrants.
-Furthermore, Filipinos made up the third largest ethnicity among Asian Pacific Americans, while making up the majority of the populations of Kauai and Maui counties.
+Furthermore, Filipinos made up the third largest ethnicity among Asian Pacific Americans, while making up the majority of the populations of Kauaʻi and Maui counties.
 In June 2002, representatives from the Arroyo Administration and local leaders presided over the grand opening and dedication of the Filipino Community Center in Waipahu.
 In the 2010 census, Filipino Americans became the largest Asian ethnicity in Hawaii, partially due to the declining population of the state's Japanese Americans.
 In 2011, four percent of all Filipino immigrants in the U.S. resided in the Honolulu metro area, and were 43% of all immigrants in the Honolulu metro area as well.
 Filipino immigrants in Hawaii made up six per cent of all Filipino immigrants in the United States.